Socialist Republic of Macedonia: Minorities

 While the Macedonians were the majority and were one of the constituent nations of SFR Yugoslavia (official term: narod) the rights of the ethnic minorities (official term: narodnosti) were guaranteed by the Constitution.
 The official language of SR Macedonia was Macedonian, however Macedonian Albanians and Macedonian Turks had the right to use their own languages within the school system and the media.
 The constitution of the SR Macedonia defined the state as the national state of the ethnic Macedonians, but also as the state of Albanians and Turks.
+In 1989, the Yugoslav Macedonian authorities revised the constitution, defining SR Macedonia as a "nation-state of Macedonian people".

 From the start of Yugoslav rule in Macedonia, accusations surfaced that the new authorities were involved in retribution against people who did not support the formation of the new Macedonian national identity.
 The number of victims due to organized killings of Bulgarians is unclear.
 Bulgarian sources claim that thousands of people were killed after 1944 and that more than 100,000 people were put in prison under the "Law for the Protection of Macedonian National Honor".
-In SR Macedonia the Bulgarophobia increased to the level of State ideology.
+Per political scientist Mirjana Maleska, Bulgarophobia increased almost to the level of state ideology in SR Macedonia.